tnubeo1111/Shell-Scripting/README.md

 Using this technique, you can string together as many commands as you wish, up to the maximum command line character count of 255 characters.

-Using this technique is fi ne for small scripts, but it has a major drawback: You must enter the entire command at the command prompt every time you want to run it.
+Using this technique is fine for small scripts, but it has a major drawback: You must enter the entire command at the command prompt every time you want to run it.
 Instead of having to manually enter the commands onto a command line, you can combine the commands into a simple text fi le.
 When you need to run the commands, just simply run the text fi le.